 This conflation of the manufacturer of the Hotchkiss stapler and the inventor of the Hotchkiss machine gun seems to be a totally Japanese thing.
 I can't find a source for it outside Japan.
 Certainly nothing available about the Hotchkiss company in the US ever mentions Benjamin or his machine gun.
 Did Benjamin actually invent the stapler, but left it to relatives to turn into a product a decade or more after his death?
 It seems unlikely to me.
 I suspect a lexicographic slip which has been repeated, and has now become part of the folklore.

 Was Eli a much younger brother of Benjamin, or was he a nephew, as Robert Katz reports?
 George Rippere's information refutes that possibility.
 In any case the broader Hotchkiss clan must have been quiteinventive.

-(Thanks to Yuno Hanlon for the additional references, and to Curtis Scaglione and Robert Katz for their advice.)
+(Thanks to Yuno Hanlon for the additional references, and to Curtis Scaglione, Robert Katz and George Rippere for their advice.)